Trevortds/DCS-Kneeboards/README.md

 # Trevor's Configurations

 I'm slowly updating the kneeboards to match my configs.
+The "generic" ones in the templates/ folder is where I try to keep my universal intent for all of my buttons and hats, in a perfect world everything else is an implementation of that.
 Here are the ones that have been updated so far:

 This user's profiles are a secondary source of inspiration https://www.digitalcombatsimulator.com/en/files/filter/user-is-Papa_Saub%C3%A4r/apply/